 Description

-The Student Religiosity Questionnaire (SRQ) is an assessment tool designed to measure the religious beliefs, practices, and attitudes of university students.
-Its aim is to understand the role that religion plays in students’ lives and how it influences their psychological well-being, social behavior, and academic performance.
+The Student Religiosity Questionnaire (SRQ) is a comprehensive psychometric instrument designed to assess the religious beliefs, spiritual practices, values, and attitudes of university students.
+The questionnaire provides a multidimensional evaluation of religiosity by examining the extent to which religious beliefs influence students’ personal identity, psychological well-being, social behavior, ethical decision-making, and academic life.

 Objective